Learn how to send money to Kenya so you can connect with friends and family

 - Transfer methods.
 How can you send the funds?
-Most transfers are handled online nowadays, the system has been set up to make it easy to send money to Kenya.
-But you can still send cash in person by visiting a outlet, Western Union by far have the largest network of business who act as agents and representatives of Western Union and their services.
+Most transfers are handled online but you can still send cash in person by visiting an outlet.
+Western Union has the largest network of businesses that act as agents and representatives of Western Union and their services.

 How to send money to Kenya from Australia

 The choice of banks that let you send money to Kenya is limited.
 Check with your financial institution to see whether they offer money transfers to a Kenyan bank account.